 Now, you might be thinking that it’ll be impossible to make your pages that long.
-This is why we suggest prioritising your top 10-15 pages.
+This is why we suggest prioritizing your top 10-15 pages.

-It’s worth noting that although many in the SEO world say duplicate content is bad for your ranking, Google’s John Mueller confirmed that ecommerce pages can include repeated content like product descriptions or specifications.
+It’s worth noting that although many in the SEO world say duplicate content is harmful to your ranking, Google’s John Mueller confirmed that e-commerce pages could include repeated content like product descriptions or specifications.

-However, you’ll want to produce enough unique content to ensure that you’re answering the buyer’s questions and that the reader is not constantly rereading the same information.
+However, you’ll want to produce enough unique content to ensure that you answer the buyer’s questions and that the reader is not constantly rereading the same information.

 That’s a lot of work!
 What if I don’t have time for it all?

-You can take all these steps – or simply hire an experienced ecommerce SEO agency.
-This will ensure that you get the best results and can focus more on growing your eCommerce business.
+You can take all these steps or hire an experienced eCommerce SEO agency.
+This will ensure you get the best results and can focus more on growing your eCommerce business.

 At Search Marketing Group, we can create a powerful SEO strategy for your eCommerce website and help you get seen.